Sarthak-is-here/Smart-Blind-Cane/README.md

 - It senses obstacles ahead of the user.
 - It beeps to alert the user if an object is too near.
-- It provides the location of the user as a text message when a button is clicked.

 ---